intel-analytics/ipex-llm/ppml/README.md

             key: app_key
 ...
 ```
-You should get `Attestation Success!` after you submit spark task and pass attestation.
+You should get `Attestation Success!` in logs after you [submit a PPML job](#step-4-submit-job) if the quote generated with user report is verified successfully by Attestation Service, or you will get `Attestation Fail!
+Application killed!` and the job will be stopped.

 #### Step 4.
 Submit Job
 When the Big Data & AI application and its input data is prepared, you are ready to submit BigDL PPML jobs.
 You need to choose the deploy mode and the way to submit job first.